ArgyChris/Portfolio/README.md

 2. CV: My CV
 3. DNA_Sequencing: A case study for DNA sequence analysis
 4. Ear_canal_Segmentation: A project for CT image segmentation
+5. Papers: Some selected publications
-5. Perceptron: Implementation of perceptron using numpy
+6. Perceptron: Implementation of perceptron using numpy

 ## Authors